bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter FIXME:harding
+This week's newsletter announces the Dark Skippy fast seed exfiltration attack, summarizes discussion about block withholding attacks and proposed solutions, shares statistics about compact block reconstruction, describes a replacement cycling attack against transactions with pay-to-anchor outputs, mentions a new BIP specifying threshold signing with FROST, and relays an announcement of an improvement to Eftrace that allows it to opportunistically verify zero-knowledge proofs using two proposed soft forks.

 ## News

-- **Faster key exfiltration attack:** Lloyd Fournier, Nick Farrow, and Robin Linus announced [Dark Skippy][], an improved method for key exfiltration from a Bitcoin signing device.  _Key exfiltration_ occurs when transaction signing code deliberately creates its signatures in such a way that they leak information about the underlying key material, such as a private key or a [BIP32 HD wallet seed][topic
+- **Faster seed exfiltration attack:** Lloyd Fournier, Nick Farrow, and Robin Linus announced [Dark Skippy][], an improved method for key exfiltration from a Bitcoin signing device which they previously [responsibly disclosed][topic responsible disclosures] to approximately 15 different hardware signing device vendors.  _Key exfiltration_ occurs when transaction signing code deliberately creates its signatures in such a way that they leak information about the underlying key material, such as a private key or a [BIP32 HD wallet seed][topic